oorabona/github-ssh-auth/README.md

 black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Downloads](https://pepy.tech/badge/github-ssh-auth/month)](https://pepy.tech/project/github-ssh-auth/)

-# About
+## About

-This project aims to provide a way for `SSH` daemon to authenticate your organization users on (standalone) shell boxes using their GitHub SSH keys.

-# How it works

-***SSH Authentication against GitHub API*** is done using a feature of `OpenSSH`, namely `AuthorizedKeysCommand` and `AuthorizedKeysCommandUser`.

-These two options are used to specify the command to run and the user to run it as.
-If you are familiar with `authorized_keys` file, you can understand that each time you want to update keys, you have to first copy them using `ssh-copy-id` for example or any similar method.
+If you are familiar with `authorized_keys` file, each time you want to update keys, you have to first copy them using `ssh-copy-id` for example or any similar method.

 But what happens if you fail to copy keys?
-Or you have lost your keys because of computer crash?
-Or you have lost your keys because of some other reason?

-Then you have to update your keys again.
-And the process of updating keys on each of your running boxes is a nightmare.

-Of course, some companies have their own systems for this purpose.
-A possible solution would be to use a deployment service like `Ansible` or `Chef` to update keys on each box.
+You might be locked out of your box.

+Same applies when you want to deploy your configuration on several machines, or when you want to update keys for a whole team.
+All these tasks are tedious and error-prone.

+`Ansible` or `Chef` can help but they are not always available or suitable for the task.
+They usually require some kind of infrastructure to work, and are designed for the whole system, not only for `SSH` authentication of potentially *some* users.

 Another possible solution would be to have some common infrastructure like `sssd` or `LDAP` to deport the authentication some place else, or to somewhat automagically update the keys upon valid logon credentials.

-This is not a solution for everyone.
+But what if you don't have such infrastructure?
+Or what if you don't want to have one?

+This is where this tool can help you out !

+## How it works

+This project provides a way for `SSH` daemon (aka `sshd`) to authenticate users from your organization using their GitHub SSH keys.

+`OpenSSH` has two options in its configuration file (e.g. `/etc/ssh/sshd.conf`), namely `AuthorizedKeysCommand` and `AuthorizedKeysCommandUser`.
+These two options are used to specify the command to run and the user to run it as.

 Therefore here is another technique that can help in such scenarios.